 Not dead, just the world champion of sand belly-flops, I guess.
 Zita stretched her wings, checked the position of the sun, and tried to figure out her next move.

 Hope you enjoyed Monster Chapter One!
-To reserve your copy, go to your favorite retailer:
+To hunt down a copy, go to your favorite retailer: